OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Pocket Pad WASD/README.md

 The Pocket Pad WASD was another silly idea that has been bouncing around following the Pocket Pad.
 Recently there has been more demand for small pocket-type controllers so I figured it was time to release it.

 A few immediate notes before you begin this project:
-1 - You must have a 3D printer with a 0.2mm nozzle, and be prepared for lots of miss-prints (this thing is tiny and tolerences are very small)
+1 - You must have a 3D printer with a 0.2mm nozzle, and be prepared for lots of miss-prints (this thing is tiny and tolerances are very small)
-2 - You will need to be extreamly careful with top side button placements, if any of the aux buttons are incorrectly placed it may affect their operation
+2 - You will need to be extremely careful with top side button placements, if any of the aux buttons are incorrectly placed it may affect their operation
 3 - This is just a `for fun` thing!
 This is not designed to be a serious controller.

 The Pocket Pad WASD is based around a soldered on RP2040 Super Mini.
 It is designed to be hand soldered but I have included the BOM and CPL if you want to try those.
 I have not tested an assembly version of this so YMMV and no instructions will be provided.